TheThingsNetwork/lorawan-stack/doc/content/reference/configuration/gateway-server.md

 The Gateway Server forwards traffic to upstream hosts based on the `gs.forward` parameter.

-- `gs.forward`: Forward the DevAddr prefixes to the specified hosts (default "=00000000/0")
+- `gs.forward`: Forward the DevAddr prefixes to the specified hosts.
+This parameter accepts a string in the format `name=devaddrprefixes` (default "=00000000/0")

 ## Security Options